bcomnes/dom-event-handler/README.md

 #### `handler.events`

 A getter that returns all events found on the `ctx` the handler is bound to.
 The events returned from this getter are what get attached and detached in the above methods.

+## See also

+This module was inspired by a @webreflection [article](https://medium.com/@WebReflection/dom-handleevent-a-cross-platform-standard-since-year-2000-5bf17287fd38).

+ This is a slick API, but has poor support in the Node.js ecosystem due to poor support for the [EventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventListener) interface ([Node.js style events](https://nodejs.org/api/events.html) do not support [handleEvent](https://developer.mozilla.org/en-US/docs/Web/API/EventListener/handleEvent) or similar).
+For a similar API see [node-event-handler](https://github.com/bcomnes/node-event-handler), which lacks the bind free benefits of this approach, but can provide a stand-in api when writing universal Node.js code.

 ## License
 [MIT](https://tldrlegal.com/license/mit-license)